Crescent Falls, David Thompson Country

 Once you have a good sense of who you are it’s time to look at who you are building the experience for, whether it’s your current market or a new market that shares your values and interests.
 Knowing your shared purpose with your guests will then allow you to set the vision and engagement level for the adventure.

-Finally it’s time to go through the finer details on how the experience will be delivered, building an authentic itinerary that allows for connections to happen between the guests, people and places.
+It’s time to go through the finer details on how the experience will be delivered, building an authentic itinerary that allows for connections to happen between the guests, people and places.

 Finally we look at pricing, guide training, pilot testing and the other steps needed to bring the new experience to market.